 1. Open terminal. (ctrl + shift + T).

-2. And copy paste the following command and hit enter.
+2. And copy pastes the following command and hit enter.
 It will download and update the packages in your system. (it requires internet connection).

 sudo apt-get update

-3. After that execute following command to install SDL packages. (copy paste following command in terminal)
+3. After that execute the following command to install SDL packages. (copy paste following command in terminal)

 sudo apt-get install libsdl-image1.2 libsdl-image1.2-dev guile-1.8 guile-1.8-dev